-How a group of Lifeguards brought Customer Experience to life at the Waterpark
+How Lifeguards brought Customer Experience to the waterpark

 It was Marcus’ birthday.